Brazen Racing Ultra Half Series - Updated for 2022/2023

 The half marathons from most difficult to "easiest"...

-2. Rocky Ridge (Sept/Oct).
+1. Rocky Ridge (Sept).
 Close to 4000 ft of elevation gain, potential for high heat in the tri-valley (Las Trampas near Dublin), a completely exposed second loop with amazing views, and almost zero flat running.
 This makes for a great end of season measuring stick for how far your fitness has grown through the year.

-4. Bear Creek (Aug).
-On a hot day, can be flip-flopped with Drag 'n Fly, but generally more runnable.
-Regardless, almost completely exposed course in Brionnes park, mid-August warmth, and calf burning climbs make for a rewarding day.
+2. Bear Creek (Aug).
+Almost completely exposed course in Briones park, mid-August warmth, and calf burning climbs make for a rewarding day.

-5. Trailquake (June).
+3. Trailquake (June).
 Sanborn park (near Saratoga) can get steamy hot with unusually high humidity in June.
 Long uphill start can turn good legs to mush before you reach the first aid station.
 Technical descent with 10K traffic adds to the fun.
-Not ranked higher because of shade and potential for early June fog layer...makes for a cooler bout of suffering than #3 and #4.
+Not ranked higher because of shade and potential for early June fog layer...makes for a cooler bout of suffering than #2.

-12. Badger Cove (Mar).
-Slightly less weather vulnerability than #10, very similar course with two nearly identical loops on fire roads at Lake Del Valle near Livermore.
-Has some short, but crazy steep climbs/descents.
+9. Badger Cove (Mar).
+Slightly less weather vulnerability than others, with short, but verysteep climbs/descents.
 Begins and ends with fairly flat 1.5 miles on groomed fire road.
 Bring your trail shoes if it's been raining.

 Best of luck in picking your own optimal combination!